wviechtb/mathjaxr/README.md

 The Javascript code for MathJax is contained in this package.
 If a user viewing a help page has `mathjaxr` installed, it will be retrieved from there, otherwise it will be retrieved from the CDN site https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-chtml-full.js.
 To force use of the CDN site, the user can set the environment variable `MATHJAXR.USECDN` to any non-blank value.

 Package authors who want to ensure that users can see the rendered equations in the HTML help pages also when offline should add `mathjaxr` to `Imports`.

+## Issues

+Care must be taken when using the less-than and greater-than symbols in equations as these might get interpreted by the browser as HTML tags.
+See [here](https://docs.mathjax.org/en/latest/input/tex/html.html) for further details.
+Adding space around these symbols should solve this problem (i.e., instead of writing `\mjseqn{i<j}`, write `\mjseqn{i < j}`).
+Do not use the `\lt` and `\gt` macros provided by MathJax as these will cause problems when rendering the PDF help pages.

 ## Installation